 He was giving judgment allowing the MIBI’s appeal against a Court of Appeal decision rejecting the MIB’s interpretation of agreements between the MIBI and Minister for Transport between 1955 and 2009, referred to as the MIBI agreement.

-The case – brought by the Law Society on foot of a court order – was essentially aimed at preventing the accountant of the High Court making payments from the ICF to claimants on the basis it appeared the MIBI could instead pay out.
+The case – brought by the Law Society on foot of a court order – was essentially aimed at preventing the accountants of the High Court making payments from the ICF to claimants on the basis it appeared the MIBI could instead pay out.

 The core issue was whether the MIBI agreement – particularly Clause 4.1.1 and 4.1.2 – covered claims to be met by an insolvent insurer.